How we work

 LADA is committed to increasing access to Live Art.
 Many of our resources, such as the Study Room, are free to use; most DIY projects are free for participants; we ensure that the ticketed events and publications we produce are affordable to those on no or low wages; and whenever possible, we make open, public calls for participation in our projects and initiatives.

-The White Building is DDA compliant and accessible to wheelchair users.
+Our facility is DDA compliant and accessible to wheelchair users.
 LADA's office and Study Room can be accessed by lift.
 LADA operates a policy of reasonable adjustment and will endeavor to meet any access requirements where possible.

 LADA is committed to responding to all communications it receives in an appropriate, timely and respectful manner.